Key Points

 PDCA is suited for the exact opposite.
 This method is better for more long-term strategic decisions and for situations that demand innovation.
 PDCA is also frequently used in lean manufacturing to further refine workflow.
 It’s probably not a good idea to use both at the same time, but there’s no reason leaders can’t embrace them alternatively depending on the situation.

-An urban hospital serves a sizable community and treats a lot of patients every year.
+An urban hospital serves a sizable community and treats many patients every year.
 The growing community has put increasing demands on the hospital, prompting management to implement PDCA to increase efficiency and patient experience.
-Using this method they are able to make several sweeping changes and modernization to improve operations.
+Using this method, they are able to make several sweeping changes and modernize operations.

-Despite these successes, the hospital finds itself being overwhelmed at the onset of a disease outbreak in the area.
+Despite these successes, the hospital finds itself overwhelmed at the onset of a disease outbreak in the area.
 Doctors are uncertain about the severity and scope of the disease, so the hospital can’t rely on top-down executive decisions to be prepared.
-That’s why they adopt an OODA framework to deal with the day-to-day developments and wild fluctuations in demand for services until the crisis is over.
+That’s why it adopts an OODA framework to deal with the day-to-day developments and wild fluctuations in demand for services until the crisis is over.

 Active and Reactive Decisions

-The age-old debate of active versus reactive strategy isn’t one that will be resolved here.
-Fortunately, you don’t need to just pick one that you think is best.
-The key to making good decisions is the ability and willingness to be flexible, comprehensive and constructively self-critical.
+The age-old debate of active versus reactive strategy will not be resolved here.
+Fortunately, you don’t need just to pick one that you think is best.
+The key to making good decisions is the ability and willingness to be flexible, comprehensive, and constructively self-critical.
 This mindset ensures that you’ll get plenty of value out of both PDCA and OODA for improving business processes.

 About the Author